FAQs on How to Claim a Pension from Abroad

 Remember to also include your own contact information and to sign and date the letter.
 You can write the appeal in English or in any other official EU language or the official language of the country with which Finland has a social security agreement.

-When you have got the pension decisions from all the EU/EEA countries from which you have applied for a pension, you can examine their combined effect on your right to a pension.
+When you have got the pension decisions from all the EU/EEA countries from which you have claimed for a pension, you can examine their combined effect on your right to a pension.
 If you think that the pension decisions issued by the different countries have a negative combined effect on your right to a pension in one or several EU/EEA countries, you can contact the pension provider that has issued the decision and request them to recheck the decisions.
 To request a recheck, you must ask the Finnish Centre for Pensions for a summary of the EU pension decisions.

 More on other sites